orb-lang/cluster/doc/md/cluster.md

 This implements the heart of Cluster's protocol\.

 When we get to extending `applycontract` itself, we'll have a proper MOP\.

+What follows are the supported extensions of the Contract\.

+##### Function Seeds

+By convention, we make the seed a callable table\.

+This is the most useful default: it gives access to the Tape, from both the return value, and during construction\.
+When this is useful, we're happy about it, and it otherwise stays out of the way\.
+The convention of calling the Tape `Widget` and the seed `new`, returning the seed, and calling that same object `Widget` in another module, is justified in being generally able to index the same values on the Seed and Tape\.

+It's not a requirement, and there are cases where we want the builder to be an ordinary function\.
+Specifically, `lpeg` is sensitive to the type, not the shape, of a table and function, so building AST Nodes, which is our bread and butter, requires a function in order to be properly incorporated into pattern userdata\.

+The slot `cfg.seed_fn` tells Cluster to use that function as the builder, wrapping it in a closure which sets the appropriate metatable\.
+This, and not a table, is registered and returned as the Seed\.

+This has implications, the most important being that Cluster needs to avoid trying to index the Seed, and must check type if it wants to do that\.

+##### Function indices \#NYI

+  Our sensible default is that an order will have a table index, which is identical to the Tape\.
+Cluster will handle function indices as well in at least two ways: `.boundindex` and `.freeindex`\.

+A `boundindex` function has parameters `(tape, subject, key)`\.
+Cluster curries the Tape to this function, otherwise treating it normally viz\. registration and \(given a Seed table\!\) assigning to to the Seed's index\.

+Furthermore, a Tape with `boundindex` lives at  `__meta.keys`, where the contract is: values don't matter, any result \(false included\!\) is a key, and indexing the slots on `keys` will not cause mutation of any sort, including `pairs`\.
+This lets both Cluster and helm inspect a value's slots without triggering the function\.

+It's worth justifying the irregular grammar of `keys` plural, as our custom is to write a table serving as a key/value map in the singular\.
+It's because the keys are what we care about, either iterating them or copying them to an array\.

+This leaves some details which call for flags\.

+One is `no_keys`, which is an instruction to not store the Tape on that slot\.
+It doesn't matter to me why someone might want to do this\.
+If it makes sense to bind the Tape to a function, but not show these keys, set this flag\.

+Cluster is a structural protocol, and we don't register things we don't have to\.
+The contract can offer a way to assign a different table for keys, but bit\-bashing it into Meta\.\_\_meta is also valid\.

+An `instruments_may_index` flag means that, despite the scary function, the keys which end in `__meta.keys` may be applied to that function to get a result\.
+It's a promise of no side\-effects\.
+This isn't a security thing, it's a politeness thing; Lua is nasal demons all the way down\.

+`freeindex` is for index metamethods which don't have a table which is the source of truth for indexing\.
+Maybe it gives the square of even numbers and the cube root of odd ones, we don't care, but we can't look up the keys on it in a meaningful way\.

+A free index renders the Tape vestigial, but we still make one\.
+Letting the Tape be something which throws an error when we index it would be masochistic\.

+#### applycontract\(genre, contract\)

 ```lua
 local fn = core.fn